 The lecturers are active researchers who will coach you to adopt a scientific approach in your work, where you will develop the necessary skills to solve problems, think critically and analytically, plan and formulate research problems, and independently carry out the necessary experiments and analyse as well as interpret the results.

 In seminars, you present your ideas and discuss with your classmates regarding a course book or work you have conducted; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills which will be required in your future professional development.
 All students are expected to be active participants in all forms of discussions.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

-A Master of Science in Chemistry from Uppsala University will provide you with many opportunities to build an exciting future career in academia, in industry, the public sector, or in entrepreneurship.
-Not only will you gain the knowledge and ability to perform special and advanced tasks in areas related to bio- and nanomaterials, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.
+A Master of Science in Chemistry from Uppsala University will provide you with many opportunities to build an exciting future career in academia, industry, the public sector, or in entrepreneurship.
+Not only will you gain the knowledge and ability to perform special and advanced tasks in chemistry, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in chemistry, biology and physics, of which at least 60 credits must be in chemistry.